 The sweet potato crust is made using just 6 ingredients, one of them being salt, is super simple to prepare and can be baked in 15 minutes.
 This can then be used as the perfect base to add your tomato puree and favourite toppings.

-Note * This recipe can be made Vegan by using dairy-free cheese and replacing the egg in the crust with a 1 tbsp Ground flax to 2 ½ tbsp filtered water mix.
+Note * This recipe can be made Vegan by using dairy-free cheese and replacing the egg in the crust with a 1 tablespoon Ground flax to 2 ½ tablespoon filtered water mix.

 So, Why try to eat the rainbow?